scttfrdmn/aws-101-for-tranium/README.md

 ]
 ```

-### Checking Credit Balance via CLI
+### Checking AWS Cost and Usage

-To check your AWS credit balance using the CLI:
+To check your AWS current month spending using the CLI:

 ```bash
 aws ce get-cost-and-usage \